9 Different Types of Hawks in Pennsylvania

 They use powerful feet to capture their prey and carry it away.

-These hawks are usually seen soaring above fields, looking for prey during the day, but they may also hunt at night.
+These hawks are usually seen soaring above fields during the day, looking for prey, but they may also hunt at night.

 Northern Harriers can be identified by their gray upperparts, white underparts, and yellow eyes.